Gulfstream Aerospace

 Destination weather

-Current conditions at the destination airport — temperature, conditions, and wind — giving crew advance notice for passenger briefings and post-landing logistics without requiring them to open a separate application.
+Current conditions at the destination airport — temperature, conditions, and wind — giving crew advance notice for passenger briefings.

 04